fgamador/lifetimekata/exercises/06_lifetimes_on_impls/README.md

 ### Answers

 - Example 1: This compiles.
-It's the exact same as Example 4.
-This function is problematic because the next word lives as long as your borrow of the iterator.
-In order to get the next word, you must drop all references to the current one.
+It's equivalent to Example 4.
+This version is problematic because it extends the lifetime of the mutable borrow of the iterator to match the lifetime of the returned word.
+Calling the function again to get the next word creates another mutable borrow, so you cannnot do so until you first drop the current word.
 - Example 2: This compiles.
-It's the exact same as Example 3.
+It's equivalent to Example 3.
 - Example 3: This compiles.
-It's probably the "most" correct, because it's the shortest to write, but also ensures you can retain the returned strings, even if you call this function multiple times.
+It's probably the "most correct", because it's the shortest version that ensures you can retain the returned strings, even if you call this function multiple times.
 - Example 4: This compiles.
 If expanded, it would be the same as Example 1.